 - 1/4 teaspoon allspice

 - 1/4 teaspoon salt

-- 2 sheets of Pepperidge Farm Puff Pastry cut into 8 squares
+- 2 sheets Puff Pastry cut into 8 inch squares

 Dice apples into small pieces.
 Place apples in a pot over medium heat.
 To the pot add butter, brown sugar, cinnamon, nutmeg, allspice, vanilla extract, lemon juice, and salt.
 Cook apples for about 10 to 12 minutes or until the apples are softened.

 Defrost the puff pastry according to package directions.
 Cut puff pastry into 8 squares.
-Spoon 1 heaping tablespoon of cooked apples onto one side of each on of the squares.
-Brush water on the edge of each on of the squares and fold the squares over on each other.
+Spoon 1 heaping tablespoon of cooked apples onto one side of each one of the squares.
+Brush water on the edge of each one of the squares and fold the squares over on each other.
 Use a fork to crimp the edges together.